 Howell holds a BA in elementary education and teaching from the University of Illinois at Chicago and an MEd in education administration and leadership from Grand Canyon University.

-Errika Baker is the director of the University of Chicago Charter School Donoghue Campus.
+Erin Gilmore Slack is returning the University of Chicago Charter School Family as the Director of the Donoghue Campus.

-Jarred B. Brown is the interim Director of the University of Chicago Carter G. Woodson Middle School.
+Jarred B. Brown is the Director of the University of Chicago Carter G. Woodson Middle School.

 Brown has seventeen years of experience in the field of education.
 He started teaching in 1998 in district #129 where he taught for two years after receiving his Bachelor’s degree in early childhood education from Illinois State University.
 He then was given the opportunity to be apart of the teaching staff to open New Dawes Elementary School, a Chicago Public School in 2000.
 New Dawes later became Lionel Hampton fine and performing arts elementary school where Brown continued his teaching career there for the next five years.
 During this time he earned his masters degree in education supervision and leadership from St. Xavier University.
 In 2005 he was asked to be the curriculum coordinator/ parent facilitator, and then became the Assistant Principal for the next three years.
 In May of 2009 Brown became the Assistant Director for UChicago Charter Carter G. Woodson Campus.
 He worked to improve the quality of instruction and student performance in this role for 7 years, June of 2016, he then transitioned to his current role.

 Kieran Palmer-Klein is the campus director at the Woodlawn Campus of the University of Chicago Charter School.